 This project is complete from Queen Street in Northcote Point along Northcote Road and Onewa Road up until State Highway 1.

-The final section to be completed will be two shared path bridges across State Highway 1 at the Northcote Road on and offramps.
-Construction on this section will begin in late 2019 and will take around one year.
+The final section to be completed will be two shared path bridges across State Highway 1 at the Northcote Road onramps and offramps.
+Construction on this section began in late 2019 and will be finished by late 2020.

 Two bridges across SH1 at Northcote Road will connect communities and provide a safe shared path for pedestrians and people on bikes to access the many key destinations in the area.